 - Never tie a pacifier to your baby’s body, clothes or crib.
 This can cause injuries or strangling.

-- Replace pacifiers when the rubber nipple gets torn or turns a different color.
+- Replace pacifiers when the nipple gets torn or turns a different color.

 More Ways to Find Help

-Healthy Children – Information on sleep safety, written by doctors.
+Healthy Children — Information on sleep and sleep safety, written by doctors.